** DISCLAIMER: We re-tested in June of 2018 and will include those results at the very end of this experiment **

 Hypothesis: Posting an Instagram Carousel will result in an increase in engagement, primarily in Likes, as well as result in an increase in Impressions and Reach.

 On the Agorapulse account and my business account I’ll be able to see Impressions, Reach, Likes, Comments, and Engagement rate.
-For the other accounts that aren’t mine I can only see Likes and Comments, seeing as I don’t have access to their Insights.
+For the other accounts that aren’t mine I can only see Likes and Comments.

 I’ll compare Carousels to non-Carousels and draw a conclusion.